 Don’t be that merchant.

-Remember that your search and navigation are essential functions of a high-converting online store.
+Although there is a search vs navigation debate, remember that your search and navigation are essential functions of a high-converting online store.

 How to optimize your internal site search

 There’s one absolute key rule when it comes to site search: Never, ever show a user a ‘no results’ page.
 Your search bar should always show something, even if it’s just popular products in your store.

 Let’s break down the simple dos and don'ts of internal site search: